Repurposed Hutch Cabinet

 A 1×6 pine board is attached to the bottom of the hutch top cabinet but it still needed something more.
 I found an old piece of base molding in the woodshop and decided to layer it on top of the pine board.
 Voila!
 The china cabinet top and bottom are more symmetrical in my DIY design idea.

-If you make a purchase from some links in this post, I may earn a referral fee at no cost to you.
+If you make a purchase from some links in this post, I may earn an Amazon referral fee at no cost to you.

 Guess what the cabinet feet are made out of?
 Old head board posts.
 It is a great way to reuse leftover wood from other projects.
 The new furniture feet are no extra cost!
 I’m loving my design so far!